roloum/store/README.md

 - https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/
 - Docker container for frontend component (using npm start for now)
 - localstack for serverless backend component (currently deploying to AWS)
-- React configuration using webpack
+- React configuration using webpack or another approach

 ## Functional
 - Update quantity in shopping cart